Dominance complexes and vertex cover numbers of graphs: Introduction

 \section{Introduction}

-For a simple graph $G = (V,E)$, a subset $S$ of $V$ is a {\it dominating set in $G$} if every vertex $v$ in $G$ belongs to $S$ or is adjacent to an element in $S$.
+For a simple graph $G = (V,E)$, a subset $S$ of $V$ is {\it dominating in $G$} if every vertex $v$ in $G$ is contained in $S$ or adjacent to an element in $S$.
 The {\it dominance complex $D(G)$} is the simplicial complex consisting of the subsets of $V$ whose complements are dominating.
+Dominance complex was considered in Ehrenborg and Hetyei \cite{EH}, and has been studied by several authors (see \cite{MT1}, \cite{MT2}, and \cite{Taylan}).

+The goal of this paper is to establish a certain relationship between the domincance complex $D(G)$ and the vertex cover number $\tau(G)$ of a graph $G$.
+Recall that a \emph{vertex cover of a simple graph $G =(V,E)$} is a subset $S$ of $V$ such that every edge of $G$ contains at least one element of $S$.
+The \emph{vertex cover number $\tau(G)$ of $G$} is the smallest cardinality of a possible vertex cover of $G$, and is one of the most classical invariants in graph theory.

-Dominance complex was considered in Ehrenborg and Hetyei \cite{EH}, and there are few classes of graphs such that the homotopy types of their dominance complexes are determined.
-However, the known examples seem to suggest that there is a certain relationship between the topology of $D(G)$ and the vertex cover number $\tau(G)$.
-In fact, Ehrenborg and Hetyei showed that the dominance complex of a forest is homotopy equivalent to a sphere, and Marietti and Testa \cite{MT} in fact showed $S^{\tau(G) - 1} \simeq D(G)$ when $G$ is a forest.
-Taylan \cite{Taylan} generalize this result to chordal graphs.
-Taylan \cite{Taylan} also determined the homotopy types of the $P_3$-devoid complexes of cycles, which coincide with the dominance complexes of cycles.
-Namely, she showed
+Before stating our main result, we review concrete examples of dominance complexes whose homotopy types are determined.
+Ehrenborg and Hetyei \cite{EH} showed that the dominance complex of a forest is homotopy equivalent to a sphere, and Marietti and Testa \cite{MT1} in fact showed $S^{\tau(G) - 1} \simeq D(G)$ when $G$ is a forest.
+Taylan generalized this result by Marietti and Testa to chordal graphs (see Theorem 5.4 of \cite{Taylan}).
+She also determined the homotopy types of the $P_3$-devoid complexes of cycles, which coincide with the dominance complexes of cycles (see also Theorem 4.6 of \cite{DS}).
+More precisely, Taylan showed

 Note that the vertex cover number of $C_n$ is $\lceil n / 2 \rceil$.